trojrobert/trojrobert.github.io/_posts/2020-05-24-complete-study-guide-for-microsoft-azure-ai-100-exam-designing-and-implement-an-azure-ai-solution.md

 ---
 date: 2020-05-24 12:10:46
 layout: post
-title: "Complete Study Guide for Microsoft Azure AI-100 Exam: Designing and Implement an Azure AI Solution"
+title: "Complete Study Guide for Microsoft Azure AI-100 Exam: Designing and Implementing an Azure AI Solution"
 subtitle:
 description: The purpose of this article is to share with you what the Microsoft Azure AI 100 certification on Designing and Implementing an Azure AI Solution is all about, what I did to pass the exam, and the structure of the exam.
 image: /assets/img/uploads/stream_analytic_egde.png